abrar2030/Quantis/docs/getting_started/installation.md

 1. Check the project's GitHub issues for similar problems
 2. Consult the troubleshooting section in the user manual
-3. Contact the Quantis support team at support@quantis.example.com

 ## Next Steps